v37/ai

 This is not a Qwen-specific library; the patches reach into class names (Qwen3_5MoeGatedDeltaNet, Qwen3_5MoeTopKRouter) and would need renaming for other MoE architectures.
 (One source of confusion worth flagging: the Qwen3_5Moe... class prefix is a Hugging Face naming holdover and does not match the model line — the model is Qwen3.6-MoE; the classes are just what transformers calls them.)
 It is not the full Lares fine-tune; the corpus, the rubrics, the held-out eval set, and the produced adapters all live elsewhere and aren’t shipped with this recipe.
 It is not a replacement for FSDP at scale; we’re verifying determinism on a 2-card device_map="auto" setup, not a multi-process training run.

-It is, narrowly, what it takes to make a Qwen3.6-MoE LoRA fine-tune reproduce on AMD MI100s under ROCm 7.0–7.2.
+It is, narrowly, one verified recipe that made a Qwen3.6-MoE LoRA smoke run reproduce on AMD MI100s under ROCm 7.0–7.2.
 That’s a small claim, and a useful one if you’re trying to do the same thing.

 What’s open